Myndex/apca-w3/docs/README.md

 ## DISCLAIMER

 _DISCLAIMER AND LIMITATIONS OF USE:_
-APCA is an embodiment of certain suprathreshold contrast
+APCA is an embodiment of certain supra-threshold contrast
 prediction technologies.
 Versions marked as licensed to
 the W3 are strictly limited to web content use only for
 supporting certain accessibility guidelines.